stateful/docs.runme.dev/docs/architecture.md

 - A notebook client (inside VS Code) for the runner
 - A visual markdown viewer and editor (inside VS Code)

-This allows Runme to be seamlessly embedded into various User Interface technologies (notebook, editor, webapp, CLI) as well as headless excution as part of CI/CD pipelines.
+The kernel architecture allows Runme to be seamlessly embedded into various User Interface technologies (notebook, editor, webapp, CLI) as well as headless excution as part of CI/CD pipelines.

 <br />
 <img src="/img/venn.png" style={{width: "60%", display: "inline"}} alt="What is runme"/>